Chenyt-Dev/coding/AAA_No_Categories-101-200.md

 ### 134. Gas Station
 * We just need to find the position with accumulated gas, so no need to try each circle.

+### 135. Candy
+* Got the idea from the solutions.
+Need to dimplify the question.